ZyriabDsgn/buckaroo-sdk/README.md

 ## Contributing

-This project (with Buckaroo) has a long way to go, feel free to send a PR, this is a small side project and if you spot any error in the code or README, I would appreciate your help 🙂
+This project (with Buckaroo) has a long way to go, feel free to send a PR, this is a small side project and if you want to add a feature, spot any error in the code or README, I would appreciate your help 🙂

 ## License